 Also, developers and commercial tenants should be encouraged to include murals as part of their interior design.
-Opportunities would include lobbies of apartment and office buildings, and businesses like coffee shops and restaurants.
-While this is not a regulatory issue, these efforts could be supported through a small grant program
+While this is not a regulatory issue, these efforts could be supported through the Mural Catalyst Fund.

 Steps Towards Implementing Public Art in Private Development